nneves/UrlSearchEngine/README.md

-# Run services independently with docker [Development]
+# Run services independently [use only for development]

 ### GetImageFromURL
 -----------------------